dirtyredz/Dirty-Server-Manager/README.md

 Q: Installation/update is stuck in a loop!
 A: Press Ctrl+C to stop it, then check for errors.
 If you can't solve them try posting them here.

+Credit:
+I want to give some credit to Aki for his original work here: http://www.avorion.net/forum/index.php?topic=642.0 Aki provided me with a base script to start with and allowed me to focus on adding features.